SimoneMoreWare/learn-asp.net-core-MVC-.net-8-/README.md

 * The `UseStaticFiles()` method configures the middleware that returns the static files from the wwwroot folder only.
 * The `UseRouting()` method refers to the concept of route.
 A route is a URL pattern that has been mapped to a handler.
 The handler is typically a Razor page, an action method in an MVC controller, or a middleware.
 ASP.NET Core routing allows you to control the URLs used by the app.
 * The `UseAuthorization()` middleware is responsible for handling authorization logic for incoming requests in the ASP.NET Core application, determining whether users have the necessary permissions to access protected resources.
 * The MapControllerRoute() defines the default route pattern that specifies which controller, action, and optional route parameters should be used to handle incoming requests.
+The ? indicates that a parameter can be defined.
 * Finally, `app.Run()` method runs the application and starts listening to the incoming request.
 It turns a console application into an MVC application based on the provided configuration.

 Here there are additional information: https://learn.microsoft.com/it-it/aspnet/core/fundamentals/?view=aspnetcore-8.0&tabs=windows#programcs[https://learn.microsoft.com/it-it/aspnet/core/fundamentals/?view=aspnetcore-8.0&tabs=windows#programcs]